-Chromasia Training, established in 2007, is run by David and Libby Nightingale – a dynamic husband and wife team, currently living on the North West coast of England with five children, two dogs and a cat.
+Chromasia Training, established in 2007, is run by David and Libby Nightingale – a dynamic husband and wife team, currently living on the North West coast of England with five children, three cats and two dogs.
 They have contrasting, but complimentary photographic styles and skills that allow them to successfully develop a broad range of training materials, workshops and events – both individually and as a team.

 David is an internationally acclaimed photographer and author.
 His soulful seascapes and powerful street portraits have earned him a worldwide following.

 He is a master of Photoshop and, with his background as a university lecturer, is able to transfer his knowledge to students: teaching them not only postprocessing, but also the power of pre-visualisation.

 David has been featured on television and publications worldwide –including BBC television, ITV, The Times, Time Magazine and Creative Live – and has run many international workshops and photo tours.
 His five photography books have been translated into many languages and are available in bookshops and on Amazon.

 Libby Nightingale is a fine art photographer with a specialist interest in photographing children and families.
 She enjoys working on longer projects to produce bodies of work addressing specific themes.
 She has a BA in photography, and is currently working on her MA at Falmouth University in the UK.